 The Building Act requires that these must be paid before any building permit can be issued.

-(also see Building Commission webpage on the Building Levy)
+(also see Victorian Building Authority page on the Building Levy)

 - $1.28 cents per $1000 of the cost of work over $10,000 (note the additional so-called HIH levy of 32c per $1000 for domestic work was repealed on 30 June 2010).
 These are collected by the relevant building surveyor who will send to the Building Commission - plus